g41797/sputnik/README.md

 ```go
 type OnMsg func(msg Msg)
 ```
-*Optional*  OnMsg callback is executed by Sputnik
+*Optional*  OnMsg callback is executed by sputnik
 * after start of *Run*
 * as result of receiving Msg from another block
 * Block also can send message to itself